 This page aims to explain, simply, how you might achieve qualified and recognised status in psychotherapy and counselling.

-smcp is a registered training establishment with the United Kingdom Association for Transactional Analysis (UKATA) and all training is recognised by The United Kingdom Council for Psychotherapy (UKCP) and The British Association for Counselling and Psychotherapy (BACP) - details below.
+smcp is a registered training establishment and all training is recognised by The United Kingdom Council for Psychotherapy (UKCP) and The British Association for Counselling and Psychotherapy (BACP) - details below.

 Many smcp students who have now qualified are practising psychotherapists and counsellors on BACP and UKCP national registers.

-The British Association for Counselling and Psychotherapy (BACP) and The United Kingdom Council for Psychotherapy (UKCP) are the leading professional, national organisations that register counsellors and psychotherapists (from many different modalities i.e. Person Centered, Transactional Analysis, Cognitive Behavioural therapy etc.) within the UK.
+The British Association for Counselling and Psychotherapy (BACP) and The United Kingdom Council for Psychotherapy (UKCP) are the leading professional, national organisations that register counsellors and psychotherapists both as students and qualified members within the UK.
+The modality of practice i.e. Person Centered, Transactional Analysis, Cognitive Behavioural, Gestalt, Hypnotherapy etc. doesn't matter - meeting all the professional standards does.
+You can belong to more than one professional organisation if you wish.

 Please scroll down for: